• Skip to primary navigation

 Ron Boisseau returns for his 12th year as crossing guard in front of Old Town Hall, where the crosswalk will soon get an upgrade.
 “In all kinds of weather, no matter how wet or cold, Ron always has a cheerful greeting and warm smile,” says School Committee member Susan, Taylor, who took the photo.

 Work to upgrade the Lincoln Road crosswalk at the Old Town Hall will begin next month.
-It’s the first item on a five-year mater plan of roadway projects that was approved earlier this month.
+It’s the first item on a five-year master plan of roadway projects that was approved earlier this month.

 The upgraded crosswalk, which will include a raised table and better signage, “should help slow traffic and create safer crossing for pedestrians and cyclists, especially for students and families who use the crossing to connect to the school campus,” Chris Bibbo, Superintendent of the Department of Public Works, said in a statement.
 Construction is expected to take a few weeks.